The Work of Ann and Sasha Shulgin

 An Upcoming Film

 You’re reading this because you’re part of a select group: you’re someone who really comprehends the value of the Shulgin’s work.
-We know you’ll want to preserve their story, across time and space, so that current and future generations will benefit from their discoveries as well.
+We know you’ll want to preserve their story, across time and space.

 In 2001, documentary filmmaker Connie Littlefield began making a film about Ann & Sasha Shulgin.
 It focused on their chemical romance, and their significant contributions to psychedelic research.
 Initial filming continued over the course of three trips to psychedelic gatherings in California in 2001, 2002, and 2003; as well as a 2006 journey to Basel, Switzerland, to an international conference celebrating the one hundredth birthday of Dr Albert Hofmann, the discoverer of LSD (and the subject of Connie’s film “Hofmann’s Potion”).

 Exclusive footage was obtained for this documentary, including private interviews with Ann & Sasha, members of the Shulgin’s research group, family, friends and other luminaries from the world of psychedelic research and culture.
 It was not enough footage to cut a feature film from, but it could be a key element of such a work.
 The footage depicts Sasha at the peak of his intellectual power, and at the dawn of this psychedelic renaissance, which their work has brought about.

 There are clips from this footage in the video above.
 This subject matter was a tough sell at the time, and crowdfunding hadn’t been invented yet.
 Eventually, when we found no support in the film industry, the project had to be shelved.